 Additive manufacturing enables the patient's anatomy to be reconstructed without bone augmentation.
 This means fewer surgical procedures and therefore less stress for the patient.

-Individual implants can be quickly produced "on-demand" to get them promptly to the operating theatre.
+One-off productions can be manufactured on request within a short period of time to get them promptly to the operating theatre.

 Examples of personalised implants in oral and maxillofacial surgery